 Do pets have to be up to date on their shots?

-No. Community Veterinary Outreach vets will provide an exam and any necessary preventative care, including shots, when a pet comes into the program.
+No. GHS will arrange for an exam by a local vet who will provide necessary preventative care, including shots, when a pet comes into the program.

 How long can pets stay in foster care?